dbasch/moviefinder/README.md

 3) From the command line, run:

-    $ sbt "run movies.html"
+    $ sbt run

-This will connect to Twitter and fetch thousands of tweets of the form "I rated Some Movie 7/10 [link to the movie] on #IMDB"
+This will connect to Twitter and fetch thousands of tweets of the form "I rated Some Movie 7/10 [link to the movie] on #IMDB ..."
 I'm assuming those tweets are a representative sample of all ratings.
+It will send the output to a file called movies.html.

 Open movies.html with your browser.
 Pick a movie to watch, or maybe read a book instead.